fmcoelho91-prog/fmcoelho91-prog/README.md

 ### Data Analyst | Analytics Engineering | Marketing Analytics

-I am a Data Analyst with a background in Digital Marketing, operations management and KPI-driven decision-making, currently expanding my profile toward modern Analytics Engineering.
+I am a Data Analyst with a background in Digital Marketing, operations management and KPI-driven decision-making.

+I see the Data Analyst role as one that is evolving.

+In my view, analysts are increasingly expected to do more than explore data and build dashboards.
+Understanding how data is transformed, modelled, tested and made reliable before it reaches the analytical layer is becoming an increasingly valuable part of the role.

+That is the direction I want to follow.

-I recently completed an intensive Data Analytics programme at TechOf, developing practical skills in Python, SQL, SQL Server, Power BI, DAX, Excel and ETL processes.
-I also hold a diploma in Digital Marketing from EDIT – Disruptive Digital Education, completed with a final grade of 19/20.
+I started with Digital Marketing, where data was already central to understanding customer behaviour, campaign performance and conversion.
+I then moved deeper into Data Analytics, developing practical skills in Python, SQL, Power BI, Excel and ETL processes.

-My current focus is on building reliable analytics workflows that go beyond dashboard creation, combining data transformation, dimensional modelling, data quality testing, documentation, version control and cloud data platforms.

-I work across the analytics lifecycle, from raw data ingestion and transformation to analytical modelling and business analysis, with a particular interest in building data models that are accurate, maintainable and useful for decision-making.

-My portfolio includes projects in Analytics Engineering, Marketing Analytics, Customer Analytics, Churn Analysis and Business Intelligence using real and public datasets.
+Today, I am expanding that foundation toward Analytics Engineering, working with technologies and practices such as dbt, Snowflake, dimensional modelling, data quality testing, documentation, lineage and Git.

+I do not see this as moving away from analytics.
+I see it as becoming a more complete analyst: someone who can understand the business question, work with the underlying data, build reliable analytical models and ultimately turn that data into useful decisions.

+My goal is to keep developing at the intersection of analytics, engineering and business, while building a profile that is prepared for how I believe the data profession is evolving.
 ---

 # Technical Skills